Plains Indian Museum staff

 After many years as Curator of the Buffalo Bill Center of the West’s Plains Indian Museum Emma I. Hansen is now Curator Emerita and Senior Scholar at the Buffalo Bill Center of the West.
 Her major focus is the creation and publication of a definitive work on the Paul Dyck Plains Indian Buffalo Culture Collection, as well as consulting on various projects.

-Hansen’s book, Memory and Vision: Arts, Cultures and Lives of Plains Indian People was published by the University of Washington Press in 2007.
-The book is available in our Center Store, and online.
+Plains Indian Buffalo Cultures: Art from the Paul Dyck Collection, Hansen’s most recent book, was published in 2018.
+Her previous book, Memory and Vision: Arts, Cultures and Lives of Plains Indian People, published in 2007.
+Both are available in our Center Store, and online.